 Hogwarts Legacy Story and setting

 The game takes place around the late 1800s at Hogwarts, though Warner Bros. revealed that we'll be visiting both new and old locations.
-Players take on the role of a student who has the ability to perceive Ancient Magic, and holds the key to a secret that can "tear the wizarding world apart."
+Players take on the role of a student who has the ability to perceive Ancient Magic and holds the key to a secret that can "tear the wizarding world apart."
+With choice playing a major role in the game, players can decide whether they want to protect this secret or use it for evil.

-The trailer teased that there's a much larger world outside of Hogwarts and we briefly saw Hogsmeade, meaning we'll be taking some trips to the village outside of the school grounds.
+The trailer teased that there's a much larger world outside of Hogwarts, and we briefly saw Hogsmeade, meaning we'll be taking some trips to the village outside of the school grounds.
 We'll also be able to explore parts of the Forbidden Forest.
 Thankfully Aragog and his offspring haven't been born yet, but I'm sure there will be plenty of threats that await.
+The Forbidden Forest has been known to home thestrals, werewolves, unicorns, centaurs, and many more species.

 Avalanche, the developer behind Hogwarts Legacy, ensures that this is a wholly original story.
 Because it is set before the books take place, we will not be seeing many of the characters we're familiar with.
 Dumbledore attended Hogwarts in the late 1800s, though, so there's a small chance he could appear depending on what year this game takes place.